Tokyo One Piece Tower: 360 Log Theatre -The World of One Piece

-An experiential attraction where the famous scenes of Straw Hat Crew adventure from the manga series were projected onto a 360 degree omnidirectional screen.
+An attraction where scenes of the Straw Hat Crew's adventures from the manga series were projected onto a 360-degree omnidirectional screen.
 It was located on the third floor, the entrance floor of One Piece Tower, and was the first attraction to welcome visitors to the island.

 Luffy's Endless Adventure

 A walkthrough attraction that followed the history of the protagonist, Monkey D. Luffy and his fellow characters.
 It was located on the 5th floor.
 There were life-size statues of characters, miniatures, and exhibition panels.

 There was a movie theater with a wide screen at the end showing an original short film only available at Tokyo One Piece Tower.

 Zoro's Soul of Edge

 An interactive game based on one of Straw Hat Crew, Roronoa Zoro located on the fourth floor.
 Inside was a Dojo that Zoro established and the players must slash down cannons fired from the screen in front to defeat Marines with a sword using Zoro's skills.

 Also, Zoro's and other characters' swords and weapons were displayed on the wall inside this attraction.